forefireAPI/forefire/README.md

 7. Run your first simulation

-    In ForeFire, running a simulation and viewing the result are separate commands.
+    In ForeFire (web or on console are equivalent), running a simulation and viewing the result are separate commands.
 The UI guides you through this process.
-    - **Step 1: Run the simulation script.** In the command input box, type `include[real_case.ff]` and click the **`Send`** button.
-The simulation will run on the server.
+    - **Step 1: Run the simulation script.** In HTTP Interface click the **`include`** button or type `include[real_case.ff]` in command input box, and click the **`Send`** button. ou can also run the same command directly in the interactive console if you prefer py typing `include[real_case.ff]` and press enter.
+    The scripts executes a simulation by loading data, starting fires, applying wind triggers, and running the simulation for a specified duration.

-    - **Step 2: View the result.** After the command finishes, click the **`Refresh Map`** button to load the simulation results onto the map.
+    - **Step 2: View the result.** After the command finishes, click the **`Refresh Map`** button to display the simulation results onto the web map.
+    - **Step 3 (optional): iterate more.** you can continue the simulation, command `include[real_case.ff]` the **`Refresh Map`** button to display the simulation results onto the web map.

     ![ForeFire Web UI showing a simulation example](docs/source/_static/images/gui_real_case_ff.jpg)